2012 Lieutenant-Governor's Dialogue Award Recipients

-(FREDERICTON) – The 2011 Lieutenant-Governor’s Dialogue Award were presented today at a ceremony in Fredericton.
-The recipients of the annual honour were: Antoine Landry, Tourism Industry Association of New Brunswick and the Nurses Association of New Brunswick.
+(FREDERICTON) – The 2012 Lieutenant-Governor’s Dialogue Award were presented today at a ceremony in Fredericton.
+The recipients of the annual honour were: Experience Bathurst, Mr. Bernard Richard and Robert Whalen.

 Speaking to guests at Old Government House, the Honourable Graydon Nicholas, Lieutenant-Governor of New Brunswick, said: “These three recipients promote both of our official languages – not in a heavy-handed way, but with tolerance and compassion to further the understanding of cultures and traditions we share.”